Samsomyajit/Samsomyajit.github.io/blogs/homoincompitis/Homo_in_Compitis_Blog.md

 ## 6. From Obedient Tools to Co-Evolution: What Human–AI Research Adds

-A recent research framework helps sharpen this reflection.
+A recent research framework made by me helps sharpen this reflection.
 Chakraborty (2026) argues that the old imagination of AI as a merely obedient tool is no longer sufficient.
 Classical robot ethics, often symbolized by Asimov’s laws, imagines the machine as a servant whose main duty is to obey and avoid harm.
 That framework is culturally influential, but it assumes a relatively simple relationship: a human gives instructions, a machine follows them, and ethics is built into the hierarchy of command.

 Contemporary AI is no longer so simple.
 Modern systems are generative, adaptive, increasingly multimodal, sometimes embedded in institutions, and moving toward world-model-based and embodied forms.
 They do not merely execute isolated commands.
 They participate in workflows, shape attention, support decisions, generate information environments, and may eventually act through robots, laboratories, vehicles, infrastructure, and other physical systems.